-Press the ALARMS button briefly, to view each of the 4 alarm settings (each press will light, in turn, AL1, AL2, AL3 and AL4 LEDs).
-Set the middle switch near the input connector (Alarm LOCK) to OFF if you want to change alarms.
+If you press the ALARMS button momentarily, you can view each of the 4 alarm settings (each press will illuminate in turn AL1, AL2, AL3 and AL4 LEDs).
+Alarm settings are not locked out by the lockout switch.

-To change alarm settings, choose an alarm as shown above, then press the ALARM key for more than 3 seconds.
-You will see one digit brighter than the others.
-You can change its value using the UP/DOWN buttons.
-Select other digits with the DIGIT SELECT pushbutton.
+To change alarm settings, select the alarm you wish to change as shown above until its LED is flashing, then press the ALARM key for more than 3 seconds.
+You will see one digit is brighter than the others.
+You can change its value using the UP/DOWN buttons, and then select other digits with the DIGIT SELECT pushbutton.

-The alarm type is set with the left-hand character: 'H' for HIGH alarm action, 'L' for LOW alarm action, or 'o' for NO alarm action.
+The alarm action is determined by the left-hand character.
+This will show an'H' for HIGH alarm action, an 'L' for LOW alarm action, or a 'o' for NO alarm action.
 You can change this with the UP/DOWN buttons.
 Press OK when set.

-The alarm control method is identified with a prompt, and you can change this to suit your requirements.
-After the prompt, is the value which you can set.
+The HYSTERESIS value is identified with a 'HY' prompt, and you can change this to suit your requirements, in the same way as the alarm value.